We’re dedicated to bringing our patients a world-class dental experience, and that includes educating them about

 How Much Does It Cost to Get a Tooth Pulled Without Insurance?

-The simple answer is that the average cost for a tooth extraction in the United States is in the range of $150 to $400.
-However, the exact amount you end up paying will depend on a number of factors, such as:
+The simple answer is that the average cost for a tooth extraction in the United States is in the range of

 - The geography of the practice.